richardpjames/Godot-POC/README.md

 When a particular commit is tagged with a version number (e.g. v0.1) that then triggers a build of the game and creates a new release on this GitHub page.

+## AI Behaviours

+The project lets me play with a few different techniques for NPC AI.
+So far the following examples are implemented

+- Chickens - make a judgement on the world around them by raycasting in a number of directions perdiodically to try and avoid walking into things.
+- Skeletons - have knowledge of where the player is, but will only move towards them when there is a direct line of sight.